waveform80/picamera/docs/api_mmalobj.rst

-It's a sensible idea to perform any overlay rendering you want to do in a separate thread and then just handle compositing your overlay onto the frame in the transform's callback method.
+It's a sensible idea to perform any overlay rendering you want to do in a separate thread and then just handle compositing your overlay onto the frame in the :meth:`MMALPythonComponent._handle_frame` method.
 Anything you can do to avoid buffer copying is a bonus here.

 Here's a final (rather large) demonstration that puts all these things together to construct a :class:`MMALPythonComponent` derivative with two purposes: